 You’ll need a large space for this activity (maybe the cafeteria after lunch or the gym during an off-period), enough blindfolds for half of the participants, and furniture and other items that you can use as obstacles (cardboard boxes, pillows, chairs, tables).
 Scatter furniture and objects around the room before the activity begins.
 Your course should be challenging but safe to navigate.

 Pair students and have them line up at one end of the room.
 One person from each pair should put on the blindfold.
 The sighted person must guide their partner across the room and give them clear oral instructions (without touching them) to help them avoid the obstacles.
 When each team reaches the far side of the room, partners can switch roles and repeat the exercise.
-Have just a few pairs tackle the course at a time so that the others can observe.
+Have just a few pairs at a time tackle the course so that the others can observe.
 Take some time between rounds to process what went well, what didn’t, and what could make the challenge easier.

 Skills they’ll practice: